Winnie in Lambeth is 31-40 and is a writer.

 - What's your favourite open space?
 The lavender garden in Vauxhall Park.

-- What's been your most memorable night out in London?
+- What's your favourite bar, pub or restaurant?
 Anywhere that does decent Mexican food.
 Increasingly there are more of them!

 - What's been your most memorable night out in London?
 Wandering around Soho bars at 3am in the morning.